 This year, we are including a video assessment as part of our application process.

 Why are we introducing a video assessment?
 We understand that the traditional essays and test scores only tell us part of your ‘story’.
 The video assessment provides you with an opportunity to share what you will bring to our unique MBA in a more personal way.
-We hope the video assessment will bring to life the person we have learned about on paper.
+We hope the video assessment will bring to life the person we have learned about on paper from your application.

 Deadline for taking the video assessment

-If your application is complete (including your online application, essay, test scores, and academic documents) on the application deadline we will email you an invitation to take the online video assessment.
-You will take the video assessment on the ‘Kira Talent’ platform and the email will come from email@example.com.
+After you have submitted your application, we will email you an invitation to take the online video assessment.
+You will take the video assessment on the ‘Kira Talent’ platform and the email will come from firstname.lastname@example.org.
 Please save this email address to your safe list so that the invitation does not go to your junk mail.